johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 ldconfig
 ```

-**NOTE** : If you get an error saying it can’t find the library:
+**NOTE** : If you get an error saying it can't find the library:

 ```
 ERROR: libx264 not found
 ```

-then you’ll need to run (with periods):
+then you'll need to run (with periods):

 ```
 apt-get install yasm libvpx. libx264.
 ```

-Once that’s done, verify `ffmpeg` has `H.264` support and let’s move on.
+Once that's done, verify `ffmpeg` has `H.264` support and let's move on.

 ```
 ffmpeg -encoders | grep 264